-Howard County Lynching Truth and Reconciliation is deeply committed to compiling, and truthfully documenting and memorializing the history of lynchings and near-lynching activities that happened in Howard County.
+Howard County Lynching Truth and Reconciliation, Inc. is deeply committed to compiling, and truthfully documenting and memorializing the history of lynchings and near-lynching activities that happened in Howard County.
 Knowing this history of sanctioned violence and terror (Truth) is an essential first step to understanding and healing from the ways in which it continues to impact many of us today (Reconciliation).
 Wishing not to make the mistake of rushing to reconciliation, we aim to provide a more accurate picture of the environment and climate in which the events occurred.
 In March 2021, we became a Maryland nonprofit in order to do the work.

 Advancing Truth and Reconciliation compels an inclusive and transparent process that is firmly rooted in moral Integrity in all and for all.
 The truth isn’t always pleasant, but it can be handled with compassion and mercy.
 To do this work, we must identify the ways in which power has driven – and continues to drive – the prevailing narratives.